Section 1. General Powers.

-Any vacancy occurring in the Board of Directors shall be filled by a majority vote of the remaining Directors, and any successor Director thus elected shall serve the unexpired term of his predecessor or until his successor has been duly elected and qualified.
+Any vacancy occurring in the Board of Directors shall be filled by a majority vote of the remaining Directors, and any successor Director thus elected shall serve the unexpired term of his predecessor.

-The Directors shall not be entitled to compensation for their services as Directors but shall be entitled to reimbursement for expenses incurred by them in the performance of their duties.
+The Directors shall not be entitled to receive any salary for their services as Directors but shall be entitled to reimbursement for expenses incurred by them in the performance of their duties.

 Section 9.
 Rules, Regulations and Policies.

-The Board of Directors shall have the power to adopt, alter, amend, and abolish, from time to time, such rules, regulations and policies, not inconsistent with law, the Articles of Reincorporation of the Association, or these By-Laws, as it may deem advisable for the management, administration and regulation of the business and affairs of the Association.
+The Board of Directors shall have the power to adopt, alter, amend, and abolish, from time to time, such rules, regulations and policies, not inconsistent with law, the Certificate of Reincorporation of the Association, as amended from time to time, or these By-Laws, as it may deem advisable for the management, administration and regulation of the business and affairs of the Association.